 - 1. The Design Manager shall contact the Regional Utilities Office approximately fourteen (14) weeks prior to the letting date to determine if utilities will be included as part of the construction contract.
 (Responsible Office: Design) - 2.
 The Utilities Office will submit estimated utility quantities (in excel .xls format) with assigned item numbers, units of measurement, and descriptions to the Design Manager a minimum of twelve (12) weeks prior to the letting.
-(Responsible Office: Utilities) - Sheet No. 2B will be used for the "Estimated Utilities Quantities" sheet.
+(Responsible Office: Utilities) - 3.
+Sheet No. 2B will be used for the "Estimated Utilities Quantities" sheet.
 If additional sheets are needed, sheet numbers 2B1, 2B2, etc. should be used.
 The following footnote should be added to sheet 2B: "See Sheet U1-1 for index of utility sheets.
 Applicable footnotes for Estimated Utilities Quantities will be on the utility tabulation blocks."
 (Responsible Office: Design) - 4.
 The Utilities Office will be responsible for the Utility Estimate.
-The Utilities Office will supply the Estimating and Bid Analysis Office with the estimate file and unit prices for all utility items included in the plans.
-(Responsible Office: Utilities) - Sheet No. U1-1, "Utilities Index, Utility Owners, and Utility Sheets" will be shown in the "Roadway Index" after the Cross Sections.
-If there are no Utility Sheets in the plan set the designer will place the note: "No Utility Sheets" at the bottom of the index.
-(Responsible Office: Design) - All utility sheets (including utility relocation sheets) and utility owners shall be listed on Sheet U1-1, "Utilities Index, Utility Owners, and Utility Sheets."
+The Utilities Office will supply the Estimates Section with the estimate file and unit prices for all utility items included in the plans.
+(Responsible Office: Utilities) - 5.
+Sheet No. U1-1, "Utilities Index, Utility Owners, and Utility Sheets" will be shown in the "Roadway Index" after the Cross Sections.
+(Responsible Office: Design) - 6.
+All utility sheets (including utility relocation sheets) and utility owners shall be listed on Sheet U1-1, "Utilities Index, Utility Owners, and Utility Sheets."
 This sheet may include the first utility sheet or it may follow as Sheet U1-2.
-See Figure 4-5.
-For format of Utility Owners see Figure 4-6.
+See Figure 4-4.
+For format of Utility Owners see Figure 4-5.
 (Responsible Office: Utilities) - 7.
 All utility sheets (including utility relocation sheets) will use the standard TDOT box in the upper right corner to identify the sheet.
-See Figure 4-7.
+See Figure 4-6.
+(Responsible Office: Utilities) - 8.
+All sheets shall be 36" X 22" and plotted on 4 mil mylar.
 (Responsible Office: Utilities)

-- 8. All sheets shall be placed onto FileNet under the name nnnnn-nn-Utility.pdf and a notification shall be sent to Eplans.turnin.TDOT@tn.gov (Responsible Office: Utilities) - 9.
-An engineer licensed in the State of Tennessee shall seal utility relocation sheets.
-(Responsible Office: Utilities) - 10.
-Revisions to utility sheets will be follow the revision procedure for Letting (See Section 4-140.02) or Construction (See Section 4-150.00). - 11.
+9. An engineer licensed in the State of Tennessee shall seal utility relocation sheets.
+(Responsible Office: Utilities)

+- 10. Revisions to utility sheets will be forwarded to the Design Manager to insure the "Estimated Utility Quantities" are updated and included in the revision distribution.
+(Responsible Office: Design and Utilities) - 11.
 Utility quantities and item numbers will be consistent with the units of measurement used for the roadway plans.
 (Responsible Office: Utilities)